 Here are some key points about emotional health:

-• It affects how we handle stress, deal with conflicts, and keep our relationships healthy.
+- It affects how we handle stress, deal with conflicts, and maintain healthy relationships.

 Mental Health vs Emotional Health